 \subsection{Role Adoption Formats}

-We hypothesize that the format in which the model is instructed to adopt the role of a sociodemographic persona, along with the implied perspective (e.g., responding \textit{as} a persona versus \textit{about} a persona), can trigger different narratives that influence the portrayal of a group.
+We hypothesize that the format in which the model is instructed to adopt the role of a sociodemographic persona, along with the implied perspective (e.g., responding \textit{as} a persona versus \textit{about} a persona), can trigger different narratives that influence the portrayal of a persona.
 Specifically, we differentiate the following role adoption formats:

-\paragraph{Direct} The model is directly instructed to adopt a role and to respond as the assigned persona (e.g. used by \citet{gupta2024personabias,qu2024performance,hu2024quantifying}).
+\paragraph{Direct.} The model is directly instructed to adopt a role and to respond as the assigned persona (e.g., used by \citet{gupta2024personabias,qu2024performance,hu2024quantifying}).
 An example would be: \narrowfont{"You are a Hispanic woman."}

-\paragraph{Third Person} The prompt describes a hypothetical individual in the third person, instructing the model to respond about the persona (e.g. used by \citet{jia2024decision,aher2023using,durmus2023towards}).
+\paragraph{Third Person.} The prompt describes a hypothetical individual in the third person, instructing the model to respond about the persona (e.g., used by \citet{jia2024decision,aher2023using,durmus2023towards}).
 An example for such a prompt would be: \narrowfont{"Think of a Hispanic woman."}

-\paragraph{Interview} The prompt contains a Q\&A style dialogue between two speakers and the model continues the conversation from the perspective of one of the speakers (e.g. used by \citet{argyle2023out,santurkar2023whose,park2024generative}).
-An example would be: \\ \narrowfont{"Interviewer: What gender do you identify as? \\ Interviewee: I identify as 'female'."}
+\paragraph{Interview.} The prompt contains a Q\&A style dialogue between two speakers and the model continues the conversation from the perspective of one of the speakers (e.g., used by \citet{argyle2023out,santurkar2023whose,kwokevaluating}).\footnote{We use the term interview-based prompting to refer solely to the reformatting of sociodemographic information, unlike \citet{park2024generative}, who supplement persona prompts with qualitative interview content.} An example would be: \\ \narrowfont{"Interviewer: What gender do you identify as? \\ Interviewee: I identify as 'female'."}